jasonm23/onlisp-markdown/onlisp.md

 ## 4.6 I/O

 Figure 4.7 contains three examples of I/O utilities.
 The need for this kind of utility varies from program to program.
-Those in Figure 4.7 are just a represen- tative sample.
+Those in Figure 4.7 are just a representative sample.
 The ﬁrst is for the case where you want users to be able to type in expressions without parentheses; it reads a line of input and returns it as a list:

 ```